aboerzel/Advanced-Lane-Finding/README.md

 ![alt text][image3]

 #### 1. Distortion Correction
-First, the original image supplied by the camera is corrected using the `cv2.undistort()` function.
+First, the raw image supplied by the camera is corrected using the `cv2.undistort()` function.
 This is done using the camara-calibration coefficients obtained during camera calibration.
 The result looks like this:
 ![alt text][image4]

 #### 2. Create Binary Image for Lane Detection.